DarkEnergyProcessor/livesim2_async/docs/Aquashine.md

 return MySection
 ```

-To specify lists of entry points to AquaShine, please see `main.lua`
+Please see `main.lua` for AquaShine initialization example.